21 Ways To Make Your Parent Child Date Go Great With Your Toddler!

-Parent-child dates with your toddler are about your and your tot.
-IF you have a snuggly toddler who will sit in your lap and listen WITH you, story time is a good option.
+Parent-child dates with your toddler are about you and your tot.
+IF you have a snuggly toddler who will sit in your lap and listen WITH you, storytime is a good option.
 If not… pick something else.

 It honestly doesn’t get much easier than this.
 I am all about the most practical steps you can take to make the biggest impact on your child.
 Going on a date is one of those steps!
 Make it a priority and do. it.